Dependent Resources

 useEventSourceWithName = "configMapSource")

-A sample is provided as an integration test both for managed and for standalone cases.
+A sample is provided as an integration test both: for managed

 Bulk Dependent Resources